 The second stage of the construction of the monolithic dome is the fixing of the pneumatic air to form the ring followed by air being pumped until the right form has been achieved.

 In the next step, polyurethanes enter the game.
 Inside the dome, a layer of polyurethane foam is applied, which, after hardening, acts as insulation for the whole structure and provides further reinforcement.
-At this stage you can use, among others, ready-made polyurethane systems available in the PCC Group’s offer, which enable the production of high-quality insulating coatings.
-An example of such products are the Ekoprodur and Crossin® series.
+At this stage you can use, among others, ready-made polyurethane systems available in the PCC Group's offer, which enable the production of high-quality insulating coatings.
+An example of such products is the Ekoprodur and Crossin® series.
 Insulating polyurethane systems ensure excellent thermal and acoustic insulation thanks to semi-rigid and rigid foam.
 These types of insulations have a very wide range of applications.
 They are applied to foundations, floors, internal and external walls, roofs and attics.
 Thanks to the use of Crossin® products, it is possible to achieve excellent thermal conductivity coefficients.
-In addition to ready-made polyurethane systems, the PCC Group’s product portfolio also includes semi-finished products, such as Rokopol® polyether polyols, flame retardants (Roflam series), as well as compatibilizers and emulsifiers that are used to produce high quality OCF assembly foams.
+In addition to ready-made polyurethane systems, the PCC Group's product portfolio also includes semi-finished products, such as Rokopol® polyether polyols, flame retardants (Roflam series), as well as compatibilizers and emulsifiers that are used to produce high-quality OCF assembly foams.
 All these chemical products are widely used in modern construction.

 The fourth stage of construction of monolithic domes is the assembly of reinforcing steel bars on the previously applied polyurethane foam using a specially designed rim system.
 Small domes require bars of small diameter with wide spacing.
-For larger constructions it is necessary to use thicker bars located at smaller distances.
+For larger constructions, it is necessary to use thicker bars located at smaller distances.